 Do you like science fiction, fantasy, steampunk, comics, gaming, or anime?
 Then come join us at MinCon!
 MinCon is a pop culture convention taking place at the Mineola Memorial Library.
-Please check this page for future updates on MinCon 2015!
+Please check this page for updates on MinCon 2015!

 When: Saturday, July 18, 2015

 Where: Mineola Memorial Library, 195 Marcellus Rd., Mineola, NY 11501 (located in Mineola Memorial Park)

 Parking: Mineola Intermodal Center (located at the LIRR’s Mineola Station) ($6 per day, up to 20 hours)

 Walking Directions from the Mineola Intermodal Center to the Mineola Memorial Library